MajWill/AI_Project1/README.md

 # Project 1: Search

 This is my implementation of a program that trains an AI agent to play the classic arcade game of Pac-Man.
-Its purpose is to demonstrate the use of map-searching algorithms and heuristics - 'heuristic' being a term that simply means a method of solving a problem.
+All the code in in the [search](/search) folder.

 ### Description